14 min read · April 13, 2024

 Loans Payable

 Did you use a loan to get your business started?
-Did you borrow money or hired products, equipment, and other business essentials?
+Did you borrow money or hire products, equipment, and other business essentials?
 Just how much you borrowed, whom you borrowed from, what you currently owe, and when those payments come due.

 Sales